kbhunter5/IntroToProg-Python-Mod07/docs/index.md

 # Assignment 7 - Pickling and Structured Error

 ## Introduction
-Pickling is taking a list or dictionary and saving it to a file.
+Pickling is creating a list or dictionary and saving it to a file.
 A file can be "unpickled" for data retrieval.
-Unpickling can be dangerous because there could contain viruses or malware.
+Unpickling can be dangerous because there could contain viruses or malware inside the data set.
+This is why it is important to only unpickle data you have generated or recieved from a trusted source.

 ## Summary